prajaktagharpure/sbg/README.md

 - Live updates are subscribed to events are showing changes related to outcome status and outcome price
 - Ability to add an outcome to the my betslip panel (just basic data flow shown)
 - Some very simple unit tests

+--(Some of the features in the three tech test task not completed as a part of this app due to some time constraints on my end.
+Features implemented above have been selected randomly)

+## TODOS

+- At times, JS renders before the CSS for split second (Webpack config error maybe? )